intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 There was discussion during the workshop about where future work should be performed.
-The group agreed that some work could be done more immediately within existing IETF working groups, while other longer-term research may be needed in IRTF groups.
+The group agreed that some work could be done more immediately within existing IETF working groups (e.g. IPPM), while other longer-term research may be needed in IRTF groups.

 # Security considerations